Home Equity Loans vs. Personal Loans

 Using a Personal Loan

-personal loan is an unsecured loan available to borrowers who meet the lender’s creditworthiness and income requirements.
-Personal loans don’t require any collateral, so you don’t have to worry about losing your house or car even if you miss a payment.
+A personal loan is an unsecured loan available to borrowers who meet the lender’s creditworthiness and income requirements.
+Personal loans don’t require any collateral, unlike a mortgage or an auto loan, so you don’t have to worry about losing your house or car if you miss a payment.

 The Benefits

-Personal loans have convenient benefits for anyone financing home improvement projects.
+A personal loan could be a convenient option for anyone financing home improvement projects.

-• Easy availability: Personal loans are faster and more secure than other options.
+• Easy availability: Personal loans are faster than other options such as a Home Equity Loan.
 They require little paperwork, and you can usually apply for a loan online.
 Some lenders process personal loans within a day or two.

 • No collateral: One of the main benefits of personal loans is that they don’t require collateral.
 However, you still risk damage to your creditworthiness if you don’t make timely monthly payments.